SmartTokenLabs/devcon6-integration-guide/INTEGRATION_GUIDE.md

 ### Integrate via your own Java service

-[TODO: Instructions to install attestation.jar & code snippet for verifying attestation]
+Please contact us if you are interested in using our attestation.jar library for server-side verification.

 ## Solidity Verification